dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##

+### 2.7.5 ( 2017-12-14 ) ###
+* Remove support for showing settings in REST API due issue with array property
+* Add support for automatically retrieving when URL passed through from Micropub
+* Add support for automatically retrieving when URL passed through as query variable in post UI
+* Add support for simple API using REST to post
+* Multi-author data no longer dropped but not fully supported

 ### 2.7.4 ( 2017-12-09 ) ###
 * Check for missing properties in all templates which should only happen if improperly filled